 Seyon Lodge Lead Guest Services Associate

 Serves as guest services associate at Seyon Lodge professionally and courteously representing the park while performing the general to more complex guest services duties including day-to-day lodge housekeeping, restaurant service, maintenance and operation of the Seyon Lodge.
 Position reports to the Seyon Innkeepers or Seyon Lodge Cook in the absence of the Innkeepers.
 Weekend work is required.
 Position is in Northeast VT.
 Apply online to “Seyon Lodge” in the Park Preferences section in the online portal (Region 4).

-New in select Vermont State Parks this year is a Workcamping opportunity.
-Duties are similar to Park Attendants - customer service, working with a team or independently on general maintenance and grounds keeping and/or park office duties such as day use fee collection and campground reservations; additionally Workcampers may provide some after-hours emergency contact for campers.
-Housing is provided for Workcamping positions in the form of a campsite (services may vary depending on location but most sites have full RV hookups.
-Employee must furnish their own fully enclosed camping unit.
+Workcamping opportunities in Vermont State Parks are paid attendant positions with housing provided as a campsite.
+Duties are that of Park Attendants - customer service, working with a team or independently on general janitorial/maintenance and grounds keeping and/or park office duties such as day use fee collection and campground reservations; additionally Workcampers may provide some after-hours emergency contact for campers.
+Campsite amenities vary depending on location but most sites have full RV hookups.
+Employee must furnish their own fully enclosed camping unit (tents not acceptable).
 Weekend work most likely required.
-Perks include free camping in Vermont state park campgrounds, fishing licenses and free admission to Vermont attractions.
-To apply for this position, use the Volunteer application link and select “Workcamper” as position type.
+Perks include free camping in Vermont state park campgrounds, fishing licenses and free admission to many Vermont attractions.
+Select “Workcamper” as position type.
 Opportunities available state-wide at select parks.

 How to #WorkOutsideTheBox

 Are you ready to make a difference and begin your Parks career?Begin the Application Process

 Interning with Vermont State Parks is a great way to gain on-the-job experience and a give back to the community.

 Travel to Vermont State Parks, take digital photographs or videos of parks, campsites, visitors, recreational activities and more!